Puyo Puyo (Series) Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play Puyo Puyo, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Puyo Puyo, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Puyo Puyo has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Puyo Puyo which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.